bpbond/cpcrw_incubation/README.md

+# DISCLAIMER
+**All the data and results in this repository are provisional and subject to normal scientific fair use expectations.** In particular, the diagnostics below present data that may not have been fully QC'd, checked, or interpreted.
+We do our best, but make no guarantees as to its correctness.

 # cpcrw_incubation
 PNNL TES incubation of 2015 CPCRW cores.
 This is an **#openexperiment** with all data, code, diagnostics, and code posted here.
 See below for details and experimental protocol; more information and photos can be found [here](http://bpbond.github.io/cpcrw_incubation).